Seen a role that seems right for you?

 Whether you are registering your interest for our talent pool, a Grad hopeful or applying for an advertised position, you will need to submit an application.

 All of our vacancies are advertised on the Victorian Government Careers website.

-Find the role you are interested in and click 'Apply' you'll be asked to register with an account if you do not have one already.
+Find the role you are interested in and click 'Apply'.
+If you don't have one already, you'll be asked to register with an account.
 You'll be taken to an application form that will ask you a few short questions and provide you with the opportunity to upload your current CV and a covering letter and any other documents requested in the advertisement.

 Before you apply

 There are some eligibility requirements you need to satisfy before you can work with us, namely your right to work in Australia.
 We can accept applications from anyone who is an Australian Citizen, Permanent Resident, New Zealand Citizen, or has a valid working visa for Australia (the visa must be valid for the entire tenure of the role you apply for).
 Find out more information on working visas.
 Please note that re-employment restrictions apply for recipients of Victorian Public Service (VPS) voluntary departure packages.

 The Level Crossing Removal Project (LXRP) recruits through fair, transparent and merit based employment practices.

 After the closing date, a panel will assess your application and all other applications against the key selection criteria outlined in the position description.
 Depending on the number of roles/size of the candidate pool, you may be asked to participate in a phone screen.

 The most competitive candidates at this stage will be invited to attend an interview.
 At this point, only shortlisted candidates will be contacted by a member of our Talent Acquisition team.